Ewa-Anna/Bookstore/README.md

 Its primary purpose is to serve as an online bookstore, offering a range of core functionalities.
 </div>

-## Features & Future plans
+## Features and Future plans
-1.	**Book Catalog**: Users can view a list of available books for purchase.
+1. :heavy_check_mark: **Book Catalog**: Users can view a list of available books for purchase.
 Each book is presented with basic information.
-Users can click on individual books to access detailed information about them, such as the book's description, author, price, and reviews from other users. :heavy_check_mark:
+Users can click on individual books to access detailed information about them, such as the book's description, author, price, and reviews from other users.
-2.	**User Reviews**: Registered users can post reviews and ratings for books they have read.
+2. :heavy_check_mark: **User Reviews**: Registered users can post reviews and ratings for books they have read.
 These reviews help other users make informed decisions about their purchases. :heavy_check_mark:
-3.	**Search**: User can perform simple search. :heavy_check_mark:
+3. :heavy_check_mark: **Search**: User can perform simple search.
-4.	**Tag System**: The project includes a tagging system that allows books to be categorized based on tags.
-Users can search for books with similar tags, enhancing their browsing experience. :heavy_check_mark:
+4. :heavy_check_mark: **Tag System**: The project includes a tagging system that allows books to be categorized based on tags.
+Users can search for books with similar tags, enhancing their browsing experience.
-5. **User Profile**: User can now access basic profile with option to edit their data. :heavy_check_mark:
+5. :heavy_check_mark: **User Profile**: User can now access basic profile with option to edit their data.
-6.	**Cart**: Users can add books to their shopping cart while browsing the catalog.
+6. :heavy_check_mark: **Cart**: Users can add books to their shopping cart while browsing the catalog.
 The cart displays the selected books, their quantities, and the total cost.
-Users can review and modify their cart contents before proceeding to checkout. :heavy_check_mark:
+Users can review and modify their cart contents before proceeding to checkout.
-7. **Order Summary**: A summary of the order is displayed, showing the total cost, quantity and price of the books.
-Users can review the order details one last time before confirming the purchase. :heavy_check_mark:
+7. :heavy_check_mark: **Order Summary**: A summary of the order is displayed, showing the total cost, quantity and price of the books.
+Users can review the order details one last time before confirming the purchase.
 1.	**Advanced Search**: Implement an advanced search feature that allows users to filter books by various criteria such as genre, price range, author, and publication date.
 2. **Order Confirmation**: Once the user clicks "Submit order" the system processes the transaction, verifies payment information, and generates an order confirmation.
 Users receive an email confirmation with details of their purchase.
 3.	**Advanced User Profiles**: User authentication functionality is implemented, enabling users to create accounts and maintain profiles.
 In their profiles, users can view their order history and other account-related information.